pyranges/pyranges_plot/docs/tutorial.rst

 * title_size: The font size of the title.
 * title_color: The color of the title text.
 * y_space: Determines de distance between the main plot and the aligned plots
-* y_axis_len: Determines the height of the added plot
+* height: Determines the height of the added plot

 We already used the options to customise the title., let's now customise the y axis length and the space between these plots: